kinit-sk/semeval2023-task3-persuasion-techniques/README.md

 ### Citing the Paper:
 If you make use of any data or modules in this repository, please cite the following paper:

 *Hromadka, T., Smolen, T., Remis, T., Pecher, B., & Srba, I. (2023).
-Team KInITVeraAI at SemEval-2023 Task 3: Simple yet Powerful Multilingual Fine-Tuning for Persuasion Techniques Detection.
+KInITVeraAI at SemEval-2023 Task 3: Simple yet Powerful Multilingual Fine-Tuning for Persuasion Techniques Detection.
 In Proceedings of the 17th International Workshop on Semantic Evaluation.*

 ## Abstract